GoogleChrome/developer.chrome.com/site/en/docs/handbook/web-platform/index.md

 ## Metadata {: #metadata }

-Web Platform documentation should follow the conventions outlined in the [Add a Doc][add-a-doc] and [Add a Blog Post][add-a-blog] guides.
+Web Platform documentation should follow the conventions outlined in the [Add a Doc][add-a-doc] guide.

 The `toc.yml` file is located at `site/_collections/_data/docs/web-platform/toc.yml`.
 Link your new doc in this file in the appropriate category.
 If your doc moves between Origin and Developer Trials,